4 Min Read

 - You’ve put yourself in a powerless position when you’re not in one.

-I hope this at least begins to help you see your problem as much more than just husband looks at porn.
+I hope this at least begins to help you see that your problem is much more than just your husband looks at porn.

 For those of you out there whose husbands also look at porn and can relate to Samantha, there is hope.
 If talking and explaining your feelings to your husband isn’t working it’s time to seek professional help.
 Breaking a porn habit can be difficult and take time.
 But with the patience of a caring partner and desire to change your behavior it can be done.